 Setting File-Line Breakpoints with the GUI

-You can easily set file-line breakpoints in your source code by clicking your mouse cursor in the line number column of a Source window.
-Click the left mouse button in the line number column next to a red line number and a red ball denoting a breakpoint will appear (Figure 4-45).
+You can easily set file-line breakpoints in your source code.

+1. In a Source window click in the line number column next to a red line number.
+A red ball denoting a breakpoint will appear (Figure 4-42).